 Angioma Alliance is working to find those who are affected in the hope of connecting these families and identifying the original founding couple.
-As of March 2020, we have connected more than 30 families and have traced the mutation as far back as a couple, Matthew Malachi Rushing and Mary Ann Bunch, born in South Carolina in 1800-1805.
-We believe the mutation may have started in an even earlier generation.
+As of March 2020, we have connected more than 30 families in a Facebook group and have traced the mutation as far back as two couples, Matthew Malachi Rushing and Mary Ann Bunch, born in South Carolina in 1800-1805 and William Bailey and Julia Ann Denny, who lived in Missouri in the early 1800s (William was born in Tennessee, we believe).
+The mutation started in an even earlier generation and we hope to be able to connect the Rushing/Bunch families and the Bailey/Denny families as well as all of our families.

 Understanding the family tree is important for improving care for several reasons.
 It will help us: